dmwm/tutorials/environ/dev-git.rst

 Converting CMSDMWM SVN repository to github git repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+**The instructions in this section are not being reviewed since all projects have already migrated from SVN.
+We keep them here anyhow.**

 1. Clone the SVN repository using git, as per PatchManagement instructions.
    If you already have such a working area, you can use it, but make sure